• Skip to primary navigation

 Instructions

-• In a mug whisk together the extra virgin olive oil, balsamic vinegar and honey.
+• In a mug or small bowl whisk together the extra virgin olive oil, balsamic vinegar and honey.
+Season with a little salt and pepper.

-• Peel and chop the onions into eighths.
-Wash the pumpkin/squash and cut into large chunks.
-Break the head of garlic in to individual cloves, but do not peel.
+• Peel and chop the onions thickly.
+Wash the pumpkin and cut into large chunks.
+Break the head of garlic into cloves, but do not peel.

-• Place the chicken pieces, pumpkin/squash, onion and garlic into the roasting tray.
-Pour the oil mixture all over and use your hands to rub the mixture over everything, then spread it all out evenly over the roasting tray.
+• Place the chicken pieces, pumpkin, onion and garlic into the roasting tray.
+Pour the oil mixture all over and use your hands to rub the oil over everything, then spread the ingredients out evenly over the tray.

-• Place in the oven and roast for approximately 60 minutes or until the chicken skin is turning nice and dark golden brown, the vegetables are soft and the whole thing smells heavenly.
+• Place in the oven and roast for approximately 60 minutes or until the chicken skin is turning crisp and golden brown, the vegetables are soft and the whole dish smells heavenly.

 Notes